sullaganti/playwright-typescript/README.md

 ---

-### Contributors:

--   **Bhargav Murarisetty**: Main contributor and facilitator for the Playwright framework setup.

----

 This `README.md` serves as an index and overview, linking to more specific guides within the `Guides/` folder like **esLintAndPretty.md** and **FrameworkIntroduction.md**.
 It gives a quick look into what each section covers and directs users to detailed guides for setup and execution.